unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 ### Extended

-MVUX extends the MVU model by harnessing powerful features that make it easier to track asynchronous requests to a remote server or other long running data-sources, and display the resulting data appropriately.
+MVUX extends the MVU model by harnessing powerful features that make it easier to track asynchronous requests, for example to a remote server, or other long running data-sources, and display the resulting data appropriately.

 The key features Uno Platform provides in the MVUX toolbox are: